 B2B SEO Tip: If you aren’t a startup business, we’d recommend you share blog content twice a week.
 Doing so will give you enough time for promotion and time to adjust previous posts, if required.

-However, you need to think about external link building (backlink building), and even things like sharing the content on social media.
+However, you need to think about external link building things like sharing the content on social media.

 A content overload will only clog up the works, limiting the amount of time you can give each post the love it needs in order to rank and begin generating momentum for your brand.